 FAQ

-- 'Break a leg' - This saying is used to wish someone good luck, especially before a performance or event.
+Numerous popular idioms are used in the English language.
+For example, 'break a leg' is used to wish someone good luck, especially before a performance or event.

 Daniel Parker